raku-community-modules/Acme-Advent-Highlighter/README.md

 If you'd like to have a rough idea of how the thing will look like on Wordpress, you can pass `--wrap` option to the script.
-It'll wrap the output into a bit of markup to make the width of the article to be approximately what it is on Perl 6 Advent articles right now (might wanna check your codeblocks don't overflow if you don't want readers scrolling).
+It'll wrap the output into a bit of markup to make the width of the article to be approximately what it is on Raku Advent articles right now (might wanna check your codeblocks don't overflow if you don't want readers scrolling).

 ## `--multi` option for Multi Markdown